Vulvodynia

 Diagnosis

-The doctor will ask about symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
 A pelvic exam may also be done.
 This is often enough to make the diagnosis.

-Tests may be done to rule out other causes for the pain.
+Tests may be done to rule out other causes of the pain.

 Treatments